 - Frost, ice, or snow is present.

-- Grass is wet.
+- The grass is wet.

+It is possible to cut your grass after the first frost, as long as temperatures have increased enough to improve your lawn’s conditions.
 If temperatures are near freezing, the best course of action is to leave the lawn mower in the garage.
 It’s better to let your grass remain a little long through the cold months than risk causing damage by mowing frozen or wet grass.

 How to Help Cut Grass Recover from Frost Damage